YOONNAJANG/YOONNAJANG.github.io/index.md

 ## **About**
-Hello, I am a Ph.D student in [NLP&AI Lab.](http://nlp.korea.ac.kr/) at [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do), advised by Prof. [Heuiseok Lim](https://scholar.google.com/citations?user=HMTkz7oAAAAJ&hl=en).
-I am studying natural language processing with a particular focus on language generation and dialogue systems.
+Hello, I am a postdoc researcher in [CopeNLU](https://www.copenlu.com/) at [University of Copenhagen](https://www.ku.dk/en) advised by Prof. [Isabelle Augenstein](https://isabelleaugenstein.github.io/index.html).
+Before joining CopeNLU, I was a student researcher in [NLP&AI Lab.](http://nlp.korea.ac.kr/) advised by Prof. [Heuiseok Lim](https://scholar.google.com/citations?user=HMTkz7oAAAAJ&hl=en) and received the Ph.D. degree in the Department of Computer Science and Engineering at [Korea University](https://www.korea.edu/mbshome/mbs/en/index.do).
+I received the B.S degree from Korea University with majors in English Language and Literature, Language, Brain and Computer (LBNC).
+I have studied natural language processing focusing on dialogue systems and commonsense reasoning.
+My current research interests broadly lie in language models, particularly their factuality and explainability.
+I aim to make AI models more beneficial to humans and society.